 In this case, UEFI booting process may looks like this:

-2. UEFI firmware found the bootloader /EFI/ubuntu/bootx64.efi in this ESP and load it into memory
+in this ESP and load it into memory - The UEFI bootloader

-the grub2-install command to install GRUB in UEFI mode should be like grub2-install --target=x86_64-efi --efi-directory=/boot/efi.
+.
 This command installs the GRUB bootloader onto the EFI System Partition (ESP) of your disk.
-You need to sepecify a directory, or say ESP mount point, as a target to store the UEFI loader files rather than provide a block device like /dev/sda.
+You need to sepecify a directory, or say ESP mount point, as a target to store the UEFI loader files rather than provide a block device like /dev/sda

 According to the UEFI specification, a disk should only contain one EFI System Partition (ESP).
 The ESP is a unique partition designated for storing boot loaders and other essential boot files for the UEFI boot process.
 Having multiple ESPs on a single disk could lead to confusion for the UEFI firmware and the boot manager, as they rely on a single ESP to locate and load the necessary boot files.
 Therefore, it’s recommended to have only one ESP per disk when using UEFI booting.
 However, a PC may allowed to contain multiple ESP partition by having multiple disks each containing a valid ESP, the firmware determines which disk to boot from based on the boot order settings configured in the UEFI firmware.